Frequently Asked Questions

-Our reservation system is currently not set-up to accommodate payments via PayPal.
+Sorry, but we’re currently not set up to accept payments via PayPal.

 Q. Are your prices per cabin or per person?

-All of our prices listed are per person based on double occupancy, except when noted differently.
+All of our prices listed are per person based on two occupants per cabin, except when noted differently.

-Q. How physically fit do I need to be to enjoy my voyage?
+Q. How physically fit do I need to be to enjoy my cruise?

-Activity levels and types of activities available vary by itinerary and destination, but we do like to play!
+Activity levels and types of activities vary by itinerary and destination, but we do like to play!
 In general, unless you’re cruising part of the day, there are active adventure options most mornings and afternoons.
-On kayaking excursions, open paddles are at your own pace and most guided paddles last up to 1.5 hours.
-Hikes range from easy shore walks to more rigorous treks over rugged terrain.
-Among the many activities available, guests can also enjoy stand-up paddle boarding, snorkeling, and exploring the waters and shore by inflatable skiff, and still find time for morning yoga stretches and relaxing in the lounge or hot tub.
+On kayaking excursions, open paddles are at your own pace and guided paddles can last one to four hours.
+Hikes range from ambling shore walks to rigorous treks over rugged terrain.
+Among the activities available, you can also paddle board, snorkel, explore the waters and shore by inflatable skiff, and still find time for morning yoga stretches and relaxing in the lounge or hot tub.

 Q. Can I explore on my own during my adventure?

-Throughout your adventure, there will be opportunities for you to explore at your leisure by kayak and stand-up paddle board.
-There may also be free time for exploration in towns and villages.
-Due to permit restrictions and for safety reasons, you are not allowed to hike in remote wilderness areas on your own.
+There will be opportunities for you to explore at your leisure by kayak and paddle board.
+And depending on your itinerary, there may also be free time for exploration in towns and villages.
+Hiking on your own in remote wilderness areas is not allowed.
+Because your safety and the protection of the areas we visit are top of mind, we must adhere to certain restrictions.

 Q. How available are the guides?